folio-org/eureka-setup/eureka-cli/README.md

 eureka-cli -c ./config.combined.yaml deployApplication
 ```

-> If you wish to avoid the binary installation please use the relative path of the CLI binary, e.g. `./bin/eureka-cli`
+> If you wish to avoid the binary installation please use the relative path of the CLI binary, e.g. `./bin/eureka-cli` with the correct path to the config

 ### (Optional) Enable autocompletion